How to track social mentions 101 - Your guide to making social work for you

 Share of voice

-These are the main metrics we look at while analyzing our social mentions.
+These are the main metrics I look at when analyzing our social mentions.
 We've covered more of these metrics in our Social Media Listening Guide.
-We also tend to look at factors such as the profiles of our followers, visual mentions, and comments, among other things.
+I also tend to look at factors such as the profiles of our followers, visual mentions, and comments, among other things.